gkthiruvathukal/task-pp-scala/README.md

 The Monte Carlo Pi calculation is used to demonstrate the potential for this approach, given that it has been used to show the effectiveness of other classical parallel computing frameworks!

 ## ⚠️  Disclaimer

 This project is an early-stage **prototype** — a **Minimum Viable Application (MVA)** — intended to demonstrate basic patterns in lightweight parallel computing using Scala and ZeroMQ.

 It is **not yet production-ready**.
+The focus here is on how to develop type-safe, ahead-of-time compiled applications to run on modern supercomputers/clusters.

+If you are looking for a Python-based solution, we do plan to make a version available but not until the core abstractions are in place.
+We are polyglot programmers who have worked with many languages, including C, C++, Java, Scala, Go, and Rust, among others and understand/appreciate language preferences.

-We welcome feedback, but kindly ask that you wait for a formal release before opening issues or requesting features.
+Although We welcome feedback, we kindly ask that you wait for a formal release before opening issues or requesting features.

 If you're interested in contributing or collaborating, feel free to reach out via [my GitHub profile](https://github.com/gkthiruvathukal).
 I'm happy to connect and discuss ideas for how this work can grow.